Markus Kissler-Patig - Personal Profiles

 From 2000 to 2012, I was a senior Faculty member at the European Southern Observatory.
 Since 2008, I was working as the Project Scientist for the European Extremely Large Telescope Project, and shared my time between project work and astronomical research.

-As for my early careeer: I obtained my PhD in early 1997 from the University of Bonn, then moved (partly on a Feodor-Lynen stipent from the Humboldt Foundation) to the University of California Observatories at the UC Santa Cruz where I have spent nearly two years.
+As for my early careeer: I obtained my PhD in early 1997 from the University of Bonn, before moving (partly on a Feodor-Lynen stipent from the Humboldt Foundation) to the University of California Observatories at the UC Santa Cruz where I have spent two years.

 I came to ESO in late 1998 on a fellowship and moved on a faculty position in early 2000 to serve as instrument scientist.
 Over the next years, I worked on the instruments VIMOS, SINFONI, HAWK-I and KMOS before taking up in early 2008 the position of project scientist for the E-ELT.